gregology/gregology.github.io/codex.md

 - Road rules will no longer be necessary
 - A human will step foot on Mars
 - Useful general purpose robots will be common
+- Humans will be augmented to the point that they refer to their tools in the first person

 ### Before 2050